-A: The shares of Omega common stock currently trade on the New York Stock Exchange (which we refer to as the "NYSE") under the symbol "OHI".
+A: The shares of Omega common stock currently trade on the NYSE under the symbol "OHI".
 Omega will apply to have the new shares of Omega common stock issued as consideration in the merger listed on the NYSE prior to the merger effective time, subject to official notice of issuance.